ajbanjara/Wireshark/Development/SubmittingPatches.md

 Wireshark provides a custom pre-commit hook which performs general checks along with Wireshark-specific API and formatting checks, but it might return false positives.
 If you want to install it, copy the `pre-commit` file from the `tools` directory (`cp ./tools/pre-commit .git/hooks/`) and make sure it is executable.
-Alternatively you can use Git's sample git pre-commit hook which detects whitespace errors such as mixed tabs and spaces.
+Alternatively, you can use Git's sample git pre-commit hook which detects whitespace errors such as mixed tabs and spaces.
 To install it, copy or rename the existing `.git/hooks/pre-commit.sample` file to `.git/hooks/pre-commit`.
 If the pre-commit hook is preventing you from committing what you believe is a valid change, you can run `git commit --no-verify` to skip running the hooks.